$E_2L_\infty$-algebras, Generalized Geometry, and Tensor Hierarchies: E2L-infinity -algebras, their morphisms, and structure theorems

 We can then use the homological perturbation lemma~\cite{Gugenheim1989:aa,gugenheim1991perturbation,Crainic:0403266} to transfer these structures over to higher products $\tilde \eps_i$ on $\tilde \frE$, or, dually, to a perturbed differential $\tilde Q$ on $\caE(\tilde V)$.
 The formulas for this are the usual ones, cf.~\cite{Crainic:0403266}.

 \begin{lemma} Starting from the deformation retract~\eqref{eq:HE_data_Eilh}, we can construct another deformation retract

-\end{lemma} \begin{proof} The lemma follows from the usual perturbation lemma, cf.~\cite{Crainic:0403266}, with the specialization that $\sfE$ and $\sfP$ are here morphisms of $\opEilh$-algebras.
+In particular, $\sfP$ and $\sfE$ are morphisms of $\opEilh_2$-algebras. \end{lemma} \begin{proof} The lemma follows from the usual perturbation lemma, cf.~\cite{Crainic:0403266}, with the specialization that $\sfE$ and $\sfP$ are here morphisms of $\opEilh_2$-algebras.
 To see this, we note that $Q_\delta$ acts as a derivation,

 Moreover, in the non-vanishing terms of